parkerknoblich/HashMap/README.md

-# HashMap
+# HashMap Methods

-Full HashMap Implementation
+put(K key, V value): Adds a new entry comprised of a key and a value to the map.